Erosion control blankets are synthetic products designed to protect the soil surface from various degrees of erosion.

 and any soil that are extremely difficult to manage and access.

-Concrete Canvas is a flexible, cement-impregnated fabric that hardens when hydrated to form a thin, durable, waterproof, and fire-resistant layer.
-It, however, can be quite expensive.
+Concrete infused fabrics are flexible, cement-infused fabrics that harden when water is applied to form a thin, durable, waterproof, and fire-resistant layer.
+However, it can be quite expensive.

-Concrete Canvas allows for concrete construction with no plant or mixing equipment by simply positioning and rolling out the material on the desired area, adding water and allowing it to set.
+Concrete infused fabrics allow for concrete construction with no plant or mixing equipment by simply positioning and rolling out the material on the desired area, adding water and allowing it to set.

-Available in three thicknesses, it is applicable in various infrastructure projects as a form of slope protection, erosion control, and ditch lining.
+Available in various thicknesses, concrete infused fabrics are suitable for use in various infrastructure projects as a form of slope protection, erosion control, and ditch lining.

-Concrete Canvas is a flexible fabric that contains a type of dry concrete mix in its fibres.
+Concrete infused fabrics are flexible fabrics that contain a type of dry concrete mix in the fibre structure.
 When adding water to the material, the dry concrete hardens and reinforces the concrete.

-To apply Concrete Canvas, several people need to roll out the fabric, add water and let it dry.
+To apply concrete infused fabrics, several people need to roll out the fabric, add water and let it dry.

 The solution can come prepared in either a wet mix or a dry mix, with the latter needing the addition of water just before its intended use.